Kamlabai Gokhale: Career

 Her first stage appearance was at the age of four.

-Around 1912-1913, Dadasaheb Phalke, the pioneering film-maker of India, was casting for his film Mohini Bhasmasur and he chose Kamlabai for the lead.
+Around 1912 or 1913, Dadasaheb Phalke, the pioneering film-maker of India, was casting for his film Mohini Bhasmasur and he chose Kamlabai for the lead.
 Her mother played the role of Parvati.
-Phalke had been forced to use a young male cook, Salunke, to play the female lead in his earlier film, Raja Harishchandra, for lack of an actress.
+Phalke had been forced to use a young male cook, Salunke, to play the female lead in his earlier film, Raja Harishchandra.
 By the time she was 15, Kamlabai had become a celebrity.

 The following year she married Raghunathrao Gokhale.
 He had been with the Kirloskar Natak Company where he usually performed female roles.
-But his voice was breaking and so he moved to his brother’s company, which was the same one where Kamlabai and her mother were employed.
+However, his voice was breaking, so he moved to his brother's company, which was the same one where Kamlabai and her mother were employed.
 The young couple was cast as the new lead pair of the company.

-In the 1930s, Kamlabai worked under Veer Savarkar in the play Ushaap, which focussed on the plight of Harijans.
+In the 1930s, Kamlabai worked under Vinayak Damodar Savarkar in the play Ushaap, which focussed on the plight of Harijans.
 Kamalabai worked in around 35 movies.
 Her last film was Gehrayee (1980).